Ayoub-45/Real-Time-notification/README.md

 ## Overview

-This project implements a **Real-Time Notification System** using Redis, Python, and Flask.
+This project implements a **Real-Time Notification System** using Redis, Python.
 The system enables users to send, receive, and manage notifications with support for:

 - **Real-time delivery** using Redis Pub/Sub.
 - **Prioritization** with High, Medium, and Low priority levels.
 - **Notification history** for each channel and priority.
 - **Automatic expiration** of old notifications.
-- A **web interface** for managing and retrieving notifications.

 ## Features